House Extension Cost

 Building regulations aim to ensure that all homes are built up to a suitable standard.
 This means that when you get an extension done, building regulations will be applied to the whole of your home.
 Not just the new extension.

 You should be aware of this as it can add a lot of costs.
 Small changes can be needed, like the addition of fire doors throughout your home.
-However, much larger renovations can be needed like the rewiring of the whole house.
+However, much larger renovations can be needed, such as the rewiring of the whole house.

 In most cases, your lead contractor will ensure it is done.
 You should make sure it is clear who is taking responsibility for doing this at an early stage.

 Many extensions do not need planning permission.
-The following are the limits of what you can have done without getting planning permission.
+The following are the limits of what you can do without getting planning permission.

 • Single storey extension can extend up to 4m on a detached property and 3m on any other type of property